ncagle/DNS-over-HTTPS/get-headers-v2.md

 header struct has `->amount` set larger than 1, that means there are more instances of the same header name to get.
 Asking for a too big index makes `CURLH_BADINDEX` get returned.

+`flags` are for specifying if the user wants only headers, trailers or both.
+Setting flags to `0` (zero) makes it get both kinds.

 The contents of the returned `value` comes as delivered over the network but with leading and trailing whitespace and newlines stripped off.
 The `value`